FrozenCell239/Commanduino/README.md

 An example of a simple way to command an Arduino relay via a PHP web page.

 I did this for my student project.
-I'm looking for a way to make this work but with an Ethernet connection instead of the USB cable.
-Then it could be used in an actual firm network as I have to do in my student project.
+_Please, note that the way to command the Arduino board over serial cable that I found doesn't work with Windows._

 If you encounter any problem, ensure you allowed your code to dial with your Arduino board.
-I'll indicate later the necessary CLI command(s) in a Troubleshooting section.
-Feel free to send me any question or suggestions.
+For the Ethernet way, also ensure that you provided relevant IP parameters to your Arduino Ethernet shield and your PC/server.
+You may need to disable your firewall on Windows and some Linux distros, or create a new firewale rule.
+Feel free to send me any questions or suggestions.

+## Getting started.
+Make sure that the PHP files are in the same folder, and also place the four files of the Relay library into the Arduino sketch folder.

 ## Requirements.
 ### Arduino board :